-Ethernet flow control is supported by most
+Ethernet flow control

 With congestion notification, when a node is overwhelmed by incoming traffic it sends a message to the counterpart requesting it to stop sending.
-Ethernet flow control is based on this.
+Ethernet flow control is based on this principle.

 Ethernet flow control is implemented between ports of directly connected Ethernet switches.